RosaBF/RosaBF/README.md

 - 🔭 I’m currently looking for my first experience as a Jr.Front-End Developer
 - 🌱 I’m currently securing my last learnings with JS, React, CSS and Back end
-- 💬 Ask me about movies, one of my pasions!
+- 💬 Ask me about movies, one of my passions!
 <hr/>

 ### :postbox: How to reach me: